🚀 New feature alert! Find the best businesses for internationals on DutchReview's Business Directory

 The Elfstedentocht media circus will be too big for an Eleven Cities Tour to happen

-Just for a moment look at those images from 1997 again.
+Just for a moment, look at those images from 1997 again.
 Quite a happening back then, and even then we thought that it was a complete media frenzy.
-And holy shit, more than 1.5 million people were present in Friesland and 2000 (international) reporters.
-And that was in 1997 when the internet was still this:

 Can you imagine the record-breaking media circus that would come about with an Elfstedentocht in this day and age?
 Might even break some US inauguration records!
-Friesland can’t even handle three million people normally, let alone three million on ice.

 The Dutch are way too ‘safety-first’ to allow such a mega-event as the Elfstedentocht to happen

-So mega crowds and thin ice.
+So, mega crowds and thin ice.
 Some of you readers might just say ‘Let’s get it on’ (or as they say in Frisian: ‘iet gat oan‘ or better yet and more realistically: it giet nea mear oan).

-So if you’re thinking that the Dutch will just jump for any excuse to have another Elfstedentocht than you’re not thinking it through.
 No mayor or minister will take a gamble with so many people and such thin ice.
-Hell, we even have a saying in Dutch that goes like that: niet over één nacht ijs gaan, which means “don’t go over one night of ice” meaning that you don’t want to take any stupid risks.
+Hell, we even have a saying in Dutch that goes like that: niet over één nacht ijs gaan, which would translate to “don’t go over one night of ice”, and means that you don’t want to take any stupid risks.

-So there you have it, I love to be wrong about never having an Elfstedentocht again, and will be the first one to stand there in Heeg boozing it up and sure the temperatures might plummet to below zero for three weeks once in the future — but realistically speaking, the Elfstedentocht in Friesland will never happen again.
+But, sure the temperatures might plummet to below zero for three weeks once in the future — but realistically speaking, the Elfstedentocht in Friesland will never happen again.

 Have you ever been to an Elfstedentocht?
 What was it like?
 Let us know in the comments below.